What’s the difference between a self-guided and fully-supported trip?

 All of our trips can be tailor made for you.
 Sometimes the availability of accommodation is a factor in the distance you can travel each day but usually there are many options to change the trip to suit you.
 You can also skip days of the trip or change the route slightly if you don’t have enough time to complete the whole route.

 Can you provide padded seat covers for the hire bikes?

 We can provide these on request or if you have one, you can bring your own.

-Some of our trips pass through some remote areas of Scotland and Northern England and although there will usually be a phone signal at your overnight location, there may be extended periods of the trip that don’t have phone coverage.
-Wifi is pretty common at most accommodations.
+Some of our cycling holidays and mountain biking trips pass through very remote areas of Scotland, England and Wales, and although there will usually be a phone signal at your overnight location, there may be extended periods of the trip that don’t have phone coverage.
+Wifi is almost universal at most accommodations.